asilichenko/bq28z610-arduino-driver/README.md

 The main Arduino sketch file.

+1. Wait 5 seconds to prevent launching the code when resetting while uploading new sketch to Arduino.
+2. Init Serial port.
+3. Init Wire (I2C) interface.

 There is some sample code in the setup function:

 - Calling "read and print" functions from different sections.